-Whitakers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Whitakers is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Whitakers is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Whitakers who work in office and administrative support (19.44%), sales jobs (15.77%), and maintenance occupations (8.45%).
+There are especially a lot of people living in Whitakers who work in office and administrative support (20.53%), sales jobs (14.08%), and maintenance occupations (9.68%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Whitakers has relatively fewer families with younger children, and/or college students.
 Combined, this makes Whitakers a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Whitakers doesn't have a public transportation system that people use for their commute.
+Whitakers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Whitakers is a very ethnically-diverse town.
+Whitakers is an extremely ethnically-diverse town.
 The people who call Whitakers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitakers residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Whitakers include English, German, European, and African.

 The most common language spoken in Whitakers is English.
 Other important languages spoken here include Spanish and African languages.